-It's hard to find fault with the e-tron Sportback's cabin – it feels beautifully built and there's loads of tech on offer
+It's very hard to find fault with the e-tron Sportback's cabin – it feels beautifully built and there's loads of technology on offer

-This can’t be said of the e-tron’s digital door mirrors, however.
-While you do get used to them eventually, if you ever find yourself hopping in and out of different cars, you’ll require extensive (and effective) re-calibration of your brain to ensure safe operation.
-We think they’re a bit of a gimmick; the e-tron is a quiet and refined place to spend time even with the bulkier, conventional door mirrors.
+This can’t be said of the e-tron Sportback's digital door mirrors, however.
+While you do get used to them eventually, if you ever find yourself hopping in and out of different cars, you’ll need extensive (and effective) recalibration of your brain to ensure safe operation.
+We think they’re a bit of a gimmick; the car is a quiet and refined place to spend time even with the bulkier, conventional door mirrors.

 Audi e-tron Sportback dashboard

-Quality is another high point for the Audi e-tron.
-Everything feels beautifully built – and so it should for this car’s near-£80k list price.
-We’ve not had a chance to sit in the range-topping Vorsprung model, but if this entry-level S line is anything to go by, we’ve little reason to believe the flagship e-tron would have any trouble rivalling the far pricier Bentley Bentayga for build quality, fit and finish.
+Quality is another high point for the e-tron Sportback.
+Everything feels beautifully built – and so it should for this car’s £63,000 list price for the entry-level model.
+We’ve not had a chance to sit in the range-topping Vorsprung model, but if the S line model we tested is anything to go by, we’ve little reason to believe the flagship e-tron would have any trouble rivalling the far pricier Bentley Bentayga for build quality, fit and finish.

 Equipment, options & accessories